The Difference Between Active Lifestyle and Exercise

 It is a well-known fact that if you would like to live a long, healthy life, exercise needs to be a fundamental part of your plan.
-Unfortunately many people associate “exercise” with gym membership, expensive equipment, and 1 hour segments.
+Unfortunately, many people associate “exercise” with a gym membership, expensive equipment, and 1-hour segments.
 While those can be part of the plan, they are far from the entire picture.
-In this article we will discuss the difference between physical activity and exercise and why both are important for an overall active lifestyle to achieve health and longevity.
+In this article, we will discuss the difference between physical activity and exercise and why both are important for an overall active lifestyle to achieve health and longevity.

 Exercise is defined as planned, structured, repetitive physical activity for the purpose of conditioning any part of the body.
 In other words, exercise is a purposeful activity to strengthen our bodies and our endurance.

 There are 3 types of exercise – cardiovascular exercise, resistance training, and stretching, and each play an important role in fitness.
 Dr. Sears tells us we need to get at least 20 minutes of exercise 5 days per week to maintain an active lifestyle.

 The problem is, many people believe that when they spend 30 – 60 minutes working out that they’re “done for the day,” that the rest of the time can be spent sitting and relaxing.
 That is not the case, and that is where the importance of physical activity comes in.

 Physical activity is defined as bodily movement produced by skeletal muscles that results in energy expenditure.
 In essence, physical activity is any kind of moving – carrying out the garbage, walking to the mailbox, vacuuming, washing your car, folding clothes, giving your child a bath – all of that is physical activity and results in an active lifestyle that burns calories.
 But it’s not just the calorie burning that is beneficial.
 Those activities may not seem important, but they contribute to an active lifestyle that keeps your body functioning as it was meant to function.